Tinkerforge/doc/en/source/Kits/WeatherStation/PythonToCosm.rst

                 log.info('Write to line 0: ' + text)
         # [...]

-This has to be added for the other measurments accordingly.
+This has to be added for the other measurements accordingly.

 Step 4: Uploading measurements
 ------------------------------

-To upload our measurements we first have to define all of the names, urls, keys and so on:
+To upload our measurements we first have to define all of the names, URLs, keys and so on:

 .. code-block:: python